MatMoore/govreposearch/README.md

 5. Submit a pull request :D

 ### Data that might be useful
-The github API gives us a lot of information about repositories, including:
+The github API gives a lot of information about repositories, including:

 - README text
 - Number of commits